-In the first round in which a person is reported as having a specific CMJ, MEPS asks if the person holds health insurance through that job.
+In the first round in which a person reports a specific CMJ, MEPS asks if the person holds health insurance through that job.
 If the person does not hold insurance, then a follow-up question is asked as to whether the person was offered insurance (but declined coverage).
 However, if a person does hold insurance, then that person is skipped over the offered question and the offer variable (OFFER31X, OFFER42X, OFFER53X) is automatically set to "Yes" (1).

 In the rounds after a CMJ is initially reported, the "held" question is asked again in each interview (whether a person now holds insurance).
 This is to determine if there has been any change in coverage.
-Respondents with a continuing job who did not have coverage in the current round are asked if they were offered insurance.
+For persons with a continuing job who did not have coverage in the current round, the respondent is asked if the person was offered insurance.
 This current round information can also affect the setting of the DISVW variable as well.